MooersLab/writingProgress2022/README.md

 This customization is critical when you draft several similar writing projects in parallel because it reduces the likelihood of duplicating a writing project during the early stages of their development.

-# Protocol for updaring the workbook for the new year (20-30 minutes)
+# Protocol for updating the workbook for the new year (20-30 minutes)

 Now that you have customized the workbook, you have made a significant investment.
 You have added columns for new projects and maybe deleted columns for closed projects.